-The New Jersey nursing home abuse and neglect attorneys at Nursing Home Law Center LLC are committed to holding negligent medical facilities accountable for inferior care.
-We can connect you to an attorney with experience with New Jersey lawsuits against nursing homes and hospitals involving bed sores, falls, and abusive treatment.
+The New Jersey personal injury lawyers at Nursing Home Law Center LLC are committed to holding negligent medical facilities accountable for improper safe keeping.
+We are experienced in New Jersey lawsuits filed against nursing homes and hospitals involving pressure wounds, falls, and abusive treatment.

-When negligence is involved, the surviving family members are entitled to take legal action including filing a wrongful death lawsuit against the facility responsible for their loved one's death.
+When negligence is involved, the surviving family members can seek legal action, including filing a civil action lawsuit against the facility responsible for their loved one's death.

 Family members need to recognize both the obvious and more subtle signs of neglect or abuse of a loved one, so they can file a report with the state authorities and get the aged person needed medical attention and help.

-- Bruising, scratches, broken bones or other wounds
+- Bruising, scratches, broken bones, or other wounds

 - Unexplained weight loss

 - Lethargic behavior or unexplained fatigue (could be a sign of emotional abuse)

 - Silence or indications of discomfort around staff or other residents